Staff

 Policy Analyst

 Emily Apadula is a Policy Analyst at the NC Clean Energy Technology Center.
-She contributes to research for DSIRE and DSIRE Insight, authoring entries for ID, MT, ND, NH, NY, OR, SD, UT, VT, WA, and WY.
+She contributes to research for DSIRE and DSIRE Insight, authoring entries for IA, ID, MN, MO, MT, ND, OR, SD, WA, WI, and WY.
 She is an alumna of UNC Chapel Hill, having received her Bachelors’ in Environmental Studies and Political Science, along with a minor in Social and Economic Justice.
 Previously, Emily has worked for both the federal and local government performing research, creating GHG inventories, and analyzing data.
 She enjoys reading, baking, traveling, and playing with her dog, Bo.

 Email: elapadul@ncsu.edu